sjorek/goatee-rules.js/README.md

 # goatee

-Goatee is the missing complement for handbar mustaches.
+Goatee is the missing complement for handlebar mustaches.

 ## Objective